Wednesday 7th July, 2010

 A hairline crack in the rim.
 Very hard to find.

-and the first of the longitudinal dunes of the desert became apparent and then prevalent.
+the desert became apparent and then prevalent.
 On crossing one large dune, the Sensatyre alarm started sounding and I could see one tyre dropping rapidly in pressure.
 I pulled over onto a flat area in a large bowl in the centre of the dune and alerted the others to my predicament.
 Grabbing the

 tools of the trade, the trusty squirt bottle and